klemenkenda/atena/README.md

 You can then use `conda create -n myenv`.
 For further details check [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Virtual environments will be setup within your user.
 When activated, `python` and `python3` will point to the Anaconda's version of Python.
 To deactivate conda or a specific conda environment use `conda deactivate`.

 ### NodeJS
 We are using [NodeJS Version Manager (nvm)](https://github.com/nvm-sh/nvm/) for managing node.
 Each user has his NodeJS distributions installed on a local account. `nvm` itself is installed globally and you can invoke it by running `source /mnt/data/sw/nvm.rc`.
 Alternatively you can copy the content of `/mnt/data/sw/nvm.rc` at the end your `~/.bashrc` file.

+> Note: Some users have problems using globally installed `nvm`.
+In this case, follow the [this link](https://github.com/nvm-sh/nvm/) and install it locally for you account.

 Table of frequently used `nvm` commands.
 | Command | Description |